-From main offices in the Orlando area and Nashville area, the Blanchfield Law Firm represents small to mid-sized businesses and their owners in EMPLOYMENT, INTELLECTUAL PROPERTY (copyright and trademark), CONTRACT, IMMIGRATION, DISABILITY, FRANCHISE, REAL ESTATE, CORPORATE and other legal matters facing today's businesses.
+From main offices in the Orlando area and Nashville area, the Blanchfield Law Firm represents businesses and their owners in EMPLOYMENT, COPYRIGHTS, CONTRACTS, DISABILITY, FRANCHISE, REAL ESTATE, CORPORATE and other legal matters facing today's businesses.

-We also represent business owners and other individuals in estate planning, probate including wills and trusts.
+We also represent business owners and other individuals in estate planning including wills and trusts and in probate litigation.

 If you hire the Blanchfield Law Firm, here is what you can expect: